 |Courtenay||Wachiay Friendship Centre Society||250-338-7793|

-*The Aboriginal Homeless Outreach Program targets communities with a high Aboriginal homeless population where there are identified gaps in support services.
-Information from the Comprehensive Needs and Capacity Assessment of Aboriginal Housing in British Columbia was used to help determine which communities would benefit most from Aboriginal outreach services.
+*The Aboriginal Homeless Outreach Program targets communities with a high Indigenous homeless population where there are identified gaps in support services.
+Information from the Comprehensive Needs and Capacity Assessment of Aboriginal Housing in British Columbia was used to help determine which communities would benefit most from Indigenous outreach services.

 What kind of help can I get?